BenTaylorPublic/screeps/README.md

         They move in a tight ball
-        They just get off the edge of the map and heal each other Will be used to empty their towers before the attack
+        They just get off the edge of the map and heal each other Will be used to empty their towers before the attack Put in an optional attack-renew flag
+        For all attacks, it'd be another state before rally Like another rally flag, but they wait until they're all there Once they're all there, they all renew and head to rally flag They wait again at the rally flag

 Optional buildings
     Labs